vorant94/vorant94.github.io/packages/blog/src/content/posts/typescript-monorepos-are-a-mess.md

 - Polyrepo: splitting a code base into several different repos, each being a single project, and reference them as dependencies
 - Monorepo: keeping code physically together in one repo, but keeping separation on a project level

 While monolith approach has the least amount of boilerplate job to do it results is a least scalable product and have a highest risk to mix up things that should be separate: you can't load balance separate endpoints individually and you can unintentionally put some business logic related code to data access layer function, which makes it less reusable.

 On the other hand polyrepo prevents misuse of code by putting physical boundaries between projects, gives a clear separation of modules, so they can be load balanced the way you need, but comes up with its own set pf trade-offs: a single feature is likely would end up as a several pull request to multiple repos, which need to be merged in a right order, and shared private libraries needs to be hosted somewhere in a third place (e.g. either add NPM private packages to your monthly outcome, or invest into some devops position to set-up GitHub packages or self-hosted registry).

 A monorepo is some sort of golden mean: since projects are stored physically together in one repo, there is no multiple pull requests per feature nor need for a private registry, but since they are still separated logically the risk of mixing things up is low and they still can be managed separately for the purpose of load balancing for example.

-And while monorepos are widely used for authoring libraries at this point I do really believe that any code-base whether it is a set of libraries or an end-user facing app that is meant to live longer than 2 years will inevitably end up in a situation where monorepo would be a better solution afterwards.
+And while monorepos are widely used for authoring libraries at this point I do really believe that any code-base (whether it is a set of libraries or an end-user facing app) that is meant to live longer than 2 years will inevitably end up in a situation where monorepo would be a better solution afterwards.
 On top of it since a monorepo with a single project basically equal to a monolith (in terms of boilerplate amount) I prefer to use monorepo even with only one project code-base.
 So the monorepo it is.

 ### Monorepo options

 There are plenty of different ways to spin-up a monorepo.
-I'm aware of at least three levels where it can be implemented: via Git itself with the usage of [Git Submodules](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules), via package manager with usage of NPM/Yarn/PNPM or via a dedicated system like [Nx](https://nx.dev).
+I'm aware of at least three levels where it can be implemented: via Git itself with the usage of [Git Submodules](https://www.git-scm.com/book/en/v2/Git-Tools-Submodules), via package manager (all NPM, Yarn, PNPM supports it) or via a dedicated system like [Nx](https://nx.dev).
 I won't dive into Git submodules because I didn't practice it at all.
 Neither I go with Nx, because from my experience it has the same problem as all of modern meta-frameworks[^2] that I try to avoid as much as possible.
 Also since I'm not familiar with PNPM I have nothing to say about it.

 We left with NPM and Yarn which both have support for monorepos, and from this duo I prefer Yarn.
 It in general has more features even outside of monorepo stuff: